Dorothy is a Master Gardener, former newspaper reporter, and the author of several books. Michael is a landscape/nature photographer in NM.

 I always love to see butterflies in our yard because they add movement to the stationary plants as they feed on the nectar-rich flowers.
 They always seem to prefer flowers that offer them a landing spot or a perch to hold onto while they are feeding.
 Particular favorites of butterflies are flowers in the daisy family, which provide them with both of those things.

-You may think to plant the most colorful flowers is necessary to attract butterflies, but they don't see colors the same way we do.
-They can only detect the ultraviolet color patterns of the flowers which are invisible to our eyes.
+You may think planting the most colorful flowers is necessary to attract butterflies, but they don't see colors the same way we do.
+They can only detect the ultraviolet color patterns of the flowers that are invisible to our eyes.
 That color pattern creates a road map to the nectar for not only butterflies but bees as well.

 Butterflies also like the sunshine, so planting flowers where they receive plenty of hours of sunshine is also a plus in creating your butterfly mecca.

 Plants serve two different functions for butterflies; they are either nectar plants or host plants on which butterflies can lay their eggs.
 You will find that different species of butterflies prefer different flowers.

 Butterflies will usually lay their eggs on the underside of leaves, but only on the plants that the caterpillar will eventually eat.
 So, when planning a butterfly garden, you should consider providing both nectar plants and host plants.

 Refer to a Field Guide

 If you are, indeed, serious about attracting butterflies, you should consult a good field guide that can help determine which species are most likely to frequent your area, then plant the specific hot and nectar plants to attract them.
 As always, you should refer to the USDA growing zone map to determine which flowers you can successfully grow in your area.

 12 Annual Flowers That Attract Butterflies